emanuele/DSPFP/README.md

-This is a Python implementation of the Doubly Stochastic Projected Fixed Point (DSPFP) algorithm for the approximate solution of the Quadratic Assignment Problem / Graph Matching. the DSPFP was proposed
+This is a Python implementation of the Doubly Stochastic Projected Fixed Point (DSPFP) algorithm for the approximate solution of the Quadratic Assignment Problem (QAP) / Graph Matching (GM). the DSPFP was proposed in:
-in:

 Yao Lu, Kaizhu Huang, and Cheng-Lin Liu.
 Doubly stochastic projected Fixed-Point algorithm for large graph matching.
 Pattern Recognition,